 Annually, our company's risk/opportunity identification and management process covers regulatory, physical climate, water, geopolitical and market issues.
 In 2015, we performed a comprehensive Climate Change risk assessment (CCRA) that highlighted risks of cyclones, floods or severe droughts and a list of factories to be considered as of high risk.
 In the frame of our annual exercise, in early 2020 we conducted a water risk assessment on physical water risks, (water supply, drought, water stress, flood, water quality) using the WRI Aqueduct.

-Indonesia

-Other, please specify
+Country/Area & River basin Indonesia Other, please specify (Citarum river)

-Citarum river

 Number of facilities exposed to water risk